tdixon97/TemplateSpecFits.jl/README.md

 Many applications in experimental physics requiring modelling experimental data with templates, usually based on Monte-Carlo simulations.

-These package provides fast, fully customisable, Bayesian statistical analysis based on Template models.
+This package provides fast, fully customisable, Bbayesian statistical analysis based on template models.

 In addition, support is given for folding systematic uncertainities directly into the statistical model...